sebastian-nagel/pywb-wiki/Collections-Manager-Tutorial.md

   - collA
 ```

-The new collection exists but is still empty.
+The new collection now exists, so it's time to add some archive files.

-### Adding files to the Collection Archive
+### Adding files to the collection

 A collection consists of any number of archive files (WARC or ARC) format.
 Any number of ARC/WARC files can be added to the collection by running: